cloud66/help-old/_posts/add-ins/2013-09-26-one-click-database-backup.md

 ![Backup Frequency](http://cdn.cloud66.com.s3.amazonaws.com/images/help/backup_frequency.png)

+## Compress your backup

+You can choose to have your backups compressed with Gzip if you so wish.
+This is not enabled by default due to the CPU overhead of performing the compression/expansion on your server.
+Enabling this could significantly reduce the size of your backups.

+If enabled, the gzip compression level used by default is 6 (this is not currently editable).
+See more information about this in the excellent <a href='https://github.com/meskyanichi/backup/wiki/Compressors' target='_blank'>backup gem documentation.</a>

+You can change this option after the job has been created by editing your backup job as specified below.

 ## Edit your scheduled backups

 Clicking on the backup icon will take you to the backup details page.